hlomphosibeko/My-Safari-Knowledge-Quiz/README.md

 ### Content
 * The JS code used to group the questions, quesion images and answers is taken from [YouTube](https://www.youtube.com/channel/UCEsOe19aGFcM31zLG2M2sXw)
 * A tutor, Roman, advised that I don't replace radio button elements, but change values in the radio buttons.
+* Tom, a tutor, helped with overlapping images.
+* Roman, a tutor, helped with the looping of the game.
+* Sean, a tutor, help with the error referring to an undefined variable which was interrupting the flow of the game.
+* To position my playground, I used a code from Love Maths.

 ### Media